dodyvirgiawan/microservices-react-poc/README.md

 ##### 5. Others
 - We use `ingress-nginx` for load balancer & ingress services.
 To install [click here](https://kubernetes.github.io/ingress-nginx/deploy/#quick-start)
 - For the client app (React.js), we also deploy into a separate pods.
 And we will run the react dev server.
-- For easier in development, `skaffold.yaml` is also provided.
-Make sure you install skaffold first before running `skaffold dev` through the root project directory.

 ---
 ### Takeaways